Should We Still Organize Corporate Hackathons in the AI Era?

 The Cultural Impact of Frequent Corporate Hackathons

-In a period of dramatic technological change, organizations need this distributed exploration capacity.
-Central AI strategies, however sophisticated, cannot capture the granular domain expertise held throughout the organization.
+In a period of dramatic technological change, organisations need this distributed exploration capacity.
+Central AI strategies, however sophisticated, cannot capture the granular domain expertise held throughout the organisation.
 Corporate hackathons create the mechanism to tap that distributed intelligence.

-A corporate hackathon program is not just an innovation initiative - it's an organizational learning system for the AI era.
+A corporate hackathon program is not just an innovation initiative — it's an organisational learning system for the AI era.

 How to Start Your AI-Era Corporate Hackathon Program